markelog/terraform-openstack-gitlab/readme.md

 ## Use case

-If you orchestrate your VMs via OpenStack and want to quickly set up and maintain GitLab and runners for it.
+If you orchestrate your VMs via OpenStack and you want to quickly set up and maintain GitLab and runners for it.

 [Install terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) and then download the template –
 ```sh